pzawadzk/Behavioral-Cloning/README.md

 To improve the recovery and smoothen self-driving I supplement the recovery data set with synthetic data points.
 The underling idea is that the further the car is from the shoulder the lower steering angle needs to be for the car to recover to the middle of the road.
 One way to generate such data set would be repeat steps 1-3 with the car slightly away from the shoulder and use a lower steering angle.
-Here, instead of collecting additional data, I use left (right) camera image to approximate central camera image when the is close to the right (left) shoulder.
+Here, instead of collecting additional data, I use left (right) camera image to approximate central camera image when the car is close to the right (left) shoulder.
 Fig. 3 shows an example from the left camera when the car is on the right shoulder.

 <p>
 <img src="left_example.jpg" width="480" alt="Combined Image" /> <br>
     <em>Fig. 3.
-View from the left camara when the car is on the right shoulder.</em>
+View from the left camera when the car is on the right shoulder.</em>
 </p>

 ### Preprocessing